cfengine/documentation/how-to-guides/basic-cfengine-guide/basic-guide-promise-policy-writing.markdown

 #### Create a Repository on GitHub for Masterfiles ####

 1a.
-In the GitHub web interface, click on the `New repository` button.
+If you are working from your local GitHub repository in Windows, first open the repository by clicking on the arrow.
+This will take you to the next screen.
 1b.
-Or from the `+` drop down menu on the top right hand side of the screen select `New repository`.
+In the top right click on "Tools and Options" and select "View on GitHub" from the drop-down menu.
+This will launch the GitHub web browser.
+1c.
+In the GitHub browser interface, click on "+" sign and select `New Repository` from the drop-down menu.
 2. Fill in a value in the `Repository name` text entry (e.g. cfengine-masterfiles).
 3. Select `private` for the type of privacy desired (`public` is also possible, but is not recomended in most situations).
 4. Optionally, check the `Initialize this repository with a README` box. (not required)

 #### Initialize Git Repository in Masterfiles on the Hub ####

+1a. `> sudo su
-1. `> cd /var/cfengine/masterfiles`
+1b. `> cd /var/cfengine/masterfiles`
 2. `> git init`
 3. `> git commit -m "First commit"`
 4. `> git remote add origin https://github.com/GitUserName/cfengine-masterfiles.git`